tbenbow/hashpipe_pool_ingress/README.md

 4. To start posting data run `node parse.js`

 The script will post to influx every minute using node-cron.
-Values are stores as Petahash with a maximum of 6 decimal places.
+Values are stored as Petahash with a maximum of 6 decimal places.